FAQs for "Adding a New Training Type"

 4. How do I ensure the new Training Type aligns with organizational goals?

-• To align the Training Type with organizational goals, consult with relevant departments to identify the training needs that the new type should address.
-Ensure that the type supports key competencies, compliance requirements, and strategic objectives.
-Aligning Training Types with organizational goals ensures that training efforts are targeted and effective.
+A: Consult with relevant departments to identify training needs the new type should address.
+Ensure it supports key competencies, compliance requirements, and strategic objectives, so training efforts are targeted and effective.

 5. Why is it important to set the status of the Training Type to active?

-• Setting the status of the Training Type to "Active" ensures that it is available for use when creating new training programs.
-An active status means that the Training Type is ready for immediate implementation, while an inactive status may indicate that the type is under development or no longer in use.
+A: Setting the status to "Active" ensures the Training Type is available for use when creating new programs.
+Inactive status indicates it is under development or no longer in use.

 6. How do I name a Training Type appropriately?

-7. Can I create multiple Training Types, and if so, how should they be organized?
+7. Can I create multiple Training Types, and how should they be organized?

 8. How do I update an existing Training Type?